madanshettys/OBO/MCP_CODE/CODE_ENGINE_DEPLOYMENT/CODE_ENGINE_DEPLOYEMENT_STEPS.md

 ---

-This  **Updated URL** is the actual endpoint through which you can access the MCP tool.
+### Store MCP Server Endpoint

-Please store this URL securely, as it will be required for future configurations.
+The **Updated URL** is the actual endpoint through which you can access the MCP tool.

----
+Store this value securely as:

-## 📬 Contact
+`MCP_SERVER_URL`

-For issues, raise a GitHub issue or reach out via IBM Cloud support.
+🔐 This URL will be required for future configurations and integrations.